-Editor's Note: This blog was updated on April 30, 2021 to include more of Briscoe Cain's most recent antics.
+Editor's Note: This blog was updated on April 30, 2021 and May 11, 2021 to include more of Briscoe Cain's most recent antics.

 The Texas Legislature has always been known for harboring some pretty shameful Republicans.
 But every so often, there comes a legislator that is so incompetent, so unhelpful, and so uninformed that you have to stop and take note of their utter lack of empathy or intelligence.

 At the 87th Texas Legislature, that man is Briscoe Cain.

 May 11 Update: Called out by Rep. Rafael Anchía for racist language in his voter suppression bill

 Briscoe Cain is a sponsor of SB 7, voter suppression legislation that restricts the voting rights of Texans of color.
 As someone pushing forward this anti-democracy legislation, you’d think he would actually know what’s in the bill.
 But in a brutal history lesson on the House floor, Rep. Rafael Anchía schooled Cain on the racist history of the phrase “purity of the ballot box.”

 "Purity of the ballot box” was a term drafted specifically to disenfranchise Black voters following the Civil War.
 This justification was used again during the Jim Crow Era.
 And today, this lie was resurrected in the #txlege to justify #SB7.
 Full clip: https://t.co/aYq4bHcNG7 pic.twitter.com/l9rEAThIkz

 After Rep. Anchía pointed out the phrase’s use during the segregation era, the language was stripped from the bill.
 But this just goes to show that SB 7 is a modern-day Jim Crow law, meant to disenfranchise Black and brown voters across the state.